needle-mirror/com.unity.addressables/Documentation~/GroupTemplates.md

 Create reusable group templates that define which schema objects Unity creates for new groups.

 A group template defines which types of schema objects Unity creates for a new group.
-The Addressables system includes the **Packed Assets** template, which includes all the settings needed to build and load Addressables using the default build scripts.
+The Addressables system includes the following default templates:

+* **Packed Assets**: Includes all the settings needed to build and load Addressables using the [AssetBundle system](xref:um-asset-bundles).
+* **Content Directories**: Includes all the settings needed to build and load Addressables using the [content directory system](xref:um-content-directories).
+* **Blank (no schema)**: A group with [no schema](GroupSchemas) attached to it.

+## Create a custom group template

-If you want to create your own build scripts, you can define the additional settings in your own schema objects and create your own group templates.
+To create your own build scripts, define the additional settings in a custom schema object and create a custom group template.
 To create a group template, perform the following steps:

 1. In the **Project** window, navigate to the folder you want to save the new group template to.
 The default template is in the `AssetGroups` subfolder of `AddressablesAssetsData`.
 1. Right-click and select **Create** > **Addressables** > **Group Templates** > **Blank Group Template**.